ICD-9-CM Code Set

 The International Classification of Diseases (ICD) is the oldest method of tracking diseases and mortality in the world.
-Developed in Europe, several versions have evolved over the years.
+It was first developed in Europe, and several versions have evolved over the years.
 The first edition, known as the International List of Causes of Death, was adopted by the International Statistical Institute in 1893.
-The current version used in the United States was developed by the World Health Organization (WHO) and modified for use.
-ICD-9-CM (Clinically Modified) was adopted in this country in 1979.
-The code set is updated at least annually based on the input of providers, payers and others.
-A new generation and much larger code set, ICD-10-CM, will replace ICD-9 codes on October 1, 2014.
+The current version used in the United States was established by the World Health Organization (WHO) and has seen regular modifications.
+ICD-9-CM (Clinically Modified) was adopted in United States in 1979.
+The code set is updated at least once a year, based on the input of providers, payers, and other key stakeholders.
+A new generation and much larger code set, ICD-10, will replace ICD-9 codes on Oct 1, 2015.

 The ICD-9-CM code set consists of:

-- Volume 1: The numeric listing of diseases, classified by etiology and anatomical system, as well as a classification of other reasons for encounters and causes of injury.
+- Volume 1: The numeric listing of diseases, classified by etiology and anatomical system, along with as a classification of other reasons for encounters and causes of injury.
 This is called the tabular section of ICD-9-CM.
-Volume 1 is used by all health care providers and facilities
+Volume 1 is used by all health care providers and facilities.

-The Centers for Disease Control (CDC), the National Center for Health Statistics (NCHS) and the Centers for Medicare and Medicaid Services (CMS) are the U.S. governmental agencies responsible for overseeing all changes and modifications to ICD-9-CM.
+All ICD-9-CM changes and modifications are the responsibility of the Centers for Disease Control (CDC), the National Center for Health Statistics (NCHS), and the Centers for Medicare & Medicaid Services (CMS).